 There are two important classes in pyte: Screen and Stream.
 The Screen is the terminal screen emulator.
-It maintains an in-memory buffer of text and text-attributes to display on screen.
+It maintains an in-memory buffer of text and text-attributes to display.
 The Stream is the stream processor.
-It manages the state of the input and dispatches events to anything that's listening about things that are going on.
-Events are things like LINEFEED, DRAW "a", or CURSOR\POSITION 10 10.
+It processes the input and dispatches events.
+Events are things like LINEFEED, DRAW "a", or CURSOR_POSITION 10 10.
 See the API reference for more details.